2011-2017 Honda Odyssey

 Removing the Odyssey's factory speakers

-The number of speakers in the Odyssey runs from 5 to 12, but the speaker removal process is generally pretty consistent.
-Speaker replacement is a thoroughly do-able process for the average car audio DIY-er.
+The number of speakers in the Odyssey runs from 5 to 12, but the speaker removal process isn't massively difficult.
+Speaker replacement is a thoroughly do-able project for the average car audio DIY-er.

 The center dash speaker is pretty easy to reach and replace (Crutchfield Research Photo)